 The Flying Squad: A Corrupt Past

-The Flying Squad has four branches in London each with their own sphere of responsibility for armed robberies in the four corners of the capital and its outer limits.
+The Flying Squad has four branches in London each with their own sphere of responsibility for armed robberies in the corners of the capital and its outer limits.

 When Williams joined in 2004, the Flying Squad was only just recovering from a major corruption scandal six years earlier in its east London branch.